 Networking with other international Calvin alumni is a great resource; find contacts on uKnight.

 Another resource is the H1B database from Going Global, which includes 400,000+ Department of Labor records of companies that have applied for H1B visas for international employees, searchable by industry, occupation, job title, company, location and wage.
-Access the Going Global database from any Calvin-owned computer on campus or by logging into CalvinLink and using the "Jump To" link at the bottom of your homepage.
+Access the Going Global database from any Calvin-owned computer on campus.
+Create a personal account to access Going Global from anywhere.

 You can also view employers that have sponsored international students at myvisajobs.com.
 You can search over 5 million labor certifications filed by U.S. employers since 2001.
 It releases visa reports annually and profiles every U.S. visa sponsor.
 It also uses quantitative modeling methods to analyze H1B Visa, Green Card petitions and job openings, and then provides personalized work visa solution based on users' skills and preferences.
 Create an account using your Calvin e-mail address to access premium services (free) on this site.

 If you are interested in working in Michigan, the Global Talent Retention Initiative of Michigan (GTRI) can be a helpful resource.
 GTRI provides international students and local employers with training and resources on relevant immigration regulations, information on finding a job in Michigan, and help with cross-cultural issues that both employers and international applicants may experience during the hiring process.

 Finally, see our handout about international students and internships.